decales/LapTracker/README.md

-# name Intuitive Lap Tracking Application
+Intuitive Lap Tracking Application

-'name' is an innovative lap tracking application, developed in Kotlin.
+Our application is an innovative lap tracking application, developed in Kotlin.
 It is designed to provide a seamless experience for athletes, fitness enthusiasts, or anyone who wishes to maintain a detailed record of their tracks.

 The application allows users to intuitively set the start location and legs of a track, and then run it.
 It provides comprehensive statistics for each race, including time, speed, and distance covered.